 Social difficulties include issues with communication and understanding, which sometimes makes the ordinary exchange process of social conversation difficult.
 It is often difficult for adults with autism to see things from another point of view and interpret nonverbal communications such as eye-rolling, shoulder shrugging, or other facial expressions.

-- Difficulty articulating personal thoughts
+- Difficulty articulating personal thoughts;

 Repetitive behaviors include restricted schedules and activities, strict layouts and consistency of surrounding environments, and intense interests or obsessions.
 Often repetitive behaviors are responses to overstimulation and signs of sensory processing issues.

-- Dressing in comfortable clothes that may contradict social expectations
+- Dressing in comfortable clothes that may contradict social expectations;

-- Difficulty setting long-term goals and schedules
+- Needs support to set long-term goals and schedules;

 These symptoms do not categorically evidence an autism diagnosis.
-However, it is essential to note that autism is frequently accompanied by at least one co-occurring condition such as AD/HD, anxiety, depression, gastrointestinal and immune function disorders, or epilepsy.
+However, it is essential to note that autism is frequently accompanied by at least one co-occurring condition such as ADHD, anxiety, depression, gastrointestinal and immune function disorders, or epilepsy.
 If you have/currently suffer from a combination of these conditions (diagnosed or not), discussing the possibility of autism screening and diagnosis with your practitioner could supply answers and understanding to some health issues.